-- The Clery Act
+The Clery Act

 The extent to which the College can protect the identity of persons who report being the target of a criminal offense in police reports is not absolute; however, the College uses its best efforts to protect the identity of this person and the report details.
-Upon filing a police report, a person who reports being the target of a sexual assault, stalking, domestic or dating violence may request that his or her name be recorded as Jane or John Doe.
+Upon filing a police report, a person who reports being the target of a sexual assault, stalking, domestic or dating violence may request that their name be recorded as Jane or John Doe.

 FERPA protects the privacy of student education records and prohibits their disclosure without student consent (unless otherwise required by law) to individuals outside of the College or to individuals within the College without a legitimate educational interest.
 FERPA applies to reports made to the Office of Equity and Compliance and to the Office of Student Conduct.
 If a student is found in violation of the Student Code of Conduct for an offense that would constitute a crime of violence (e.g. sexual violence), the name of the victim will not be disclosed, but the College may release the following information:

 - Name of the Student Code of Conduct violation.

 - Name of the student found in violation.